Conjuring up the man of their dreams turns into a real nightmare…

 The opening film credits’ scene shows an aerial shot of Eastwick, a small sleepy American town where this story is set.
 We then meet the three leading ladies.
 Alex (Cher) is the sassy dark-haired one, a strong, widowed mother who makes grotesque little buddha like dolls with clay.

-Jane (Sarandon), a redheaded music teacher who is recently divorced and is childless.
+Jane (Sarandon) is a redheaded music teacher who is recently divorced and is childless.
 She appears mousey, uptight and timid.
 Finally, there’s Suki (Pfeiffer) – a blonde journalist – who appears like a free spirit with six blonde kids.
-She’s husbandless as he left her, because as she claims she was always getting pregnant.
+She’s husbandless as he left her because she claims she was always getting pregnant.

 The three women are all present at one of those awful town gatherings where the speeches drone on and on.
 Don’t ask me what about, I switched off too.
 It’s a lovely sunny day, and the three women – like the rest of the audience – are bored or sleeping.
 As Jane looks up to the clouds in despair, the clouds change.